Residence Life Application Timeline

 Fall Training is rigorous.
 Training typically runs from 8am-10pm, with responsibilities extending through the new student orientation week.
 Leaders should prepare to keep all these dates free of outside commitments.

 - Return to campus on August 10, 2022 by 5pm

 Leaders play a pivotal role in assisting with close-down procedures.

-- Leaders are asked to stay and assist with closing until December 19th at 5pm
+- Leaders are asked to stay and assist with closing through December 17th at 5pm

 Student leaders are brought back early for spring term for additional training.

 - Return to campus on January 12, 2023

 - All-day training January 13-18, 2023